-Joanne Bauer is Adjunct Professor at School of International and Public Affairs at Columbia University, where she teaches business and human rights.
+Joanne Bauer, a US national, is Adjunct Professor at School of International and Public Affairs at Columbia University, where she teaches business and human rights.
 She is also Senior Researcher at Columbia’s Institute for the Study of Human Rights, and co-founded the Teaching Business and Human Rights Forum, based at Columbia, which involves over 280 faculty from over 150 institutions in 40 countries.
 From 2006-2012 she was Senior Researcher with Business & Human Rights Resource Centre where she led the Asia program.
 Prior to that, from 1994 to 2005, Joanne was Director of Studies at the Carnegie Council on Ethics and International Affairs (New York), where she founded the Carnegie Council’s research programs on human rights and environmental values.
 An Asia specialist for more than 25 years, she has traveled extensively in the region and has published books and articles on human rights in Asia.
 Bauer is a Senior Fellow, Melbourne University Law School, and a member of the International Advisory Board of Business & Human Rights Resource Centre.

-Rob Lake is an Independent Responsible Investment Advisor focusing in particular on the strategic implications of environmental and social issues for pension funds and other asset owners.
+Rob Lake, a UK national, is an Independent Responsible Investment Advisor focusing in particular on the strategic implications of environmental and social issues for pension funds and other asset owners.
 Rob has worked with investors in Australia, Canada, Iceland, the Netherlands, Norway, Sweden, Singapore, the UK and the US.
 He was a contributor to the UN Environment Programme Inquiry into the Design of a Sustainable Financial System, and has been an advisor to the Organisation for Economic Cooperation and Development on the implications for investors of the Guidelines for Multinational Enterprises.
 He is a former member of the Strategy Council to the Norwegian Government Pension Fund Global.

 He was previously with the UN Principles for Responsible Investment, the Dutch pension manager APG and the London investment management firm Henderson Global Investors.
 Before entering the investment industry in 2001, he spent 13 years in policy and advocacy roles with environmental and international development NGOs.